Skwangles/REGEX-Compiler/src/com/skwangles/README.md

 as discussed in execution
 - My search looks for the regex on each line separately, i.e. it doesn't look for matches that span multiple lines, as I assumed this is what was meant in the assignment specs
+- The default search outputs the *entire* line where atleast 1 match is found. e.g. line is "abc", regex is "a"..."abc" will be printed to console as per our interpretation of the specs

 #Execution notes:
 The following shell command is used to perform a search for the specified regular